Long Valley Caldera Field Guide - Hot Creek Geologic Site

 View an active geologic area.

 The beautiful blue pools and impressive boiling fountains along Hot Creek have provided enjoyment to generations of visitors, but they have also been the cause of injury or death to some who have disregarded warnings and fences.
 The springs and geysers in the stream bed and along its banks change location, temperature, and flow rates frequently and unpredictably.
 Fences that previously protected the public now run through active hot pools.
 The fences and new pools emphasize how this geologically active area has been changing in our lifetime.
-The hot springs and geysers of Hot Creek are visible signs of dynamic geologic processes in this volcanic region, where underground heat drives thermal spring activity.
+The thermal aquifer that supplies the hot water to Hot Creek flows eastward from the West Moat.
+The hot springs and geysers of Hot Creek are visible signs of dynamic geologic processes in this volcanic region.

 Mammoth Creek, which flows through the town of Mammoth Lakes, changes its name to Hot Creek in Hot Creek Gorge where it intersects a series of faults that provide pathways to the surface for heated (geothermal) water flowing in an aquifer several hundred feet beneath the surface.
 Numerous older white (travertine) deposits surround extinct hot springs at higher levels along the gorge floor.